hans-lincoln/engineer-take-home-assignment/README.md

 - Filter for **Anonymous** donors
 - Filter by **Donor Gender**
 - Sort any column ascending/descending
-- Upload any new donor CSV and have new records added
+- Upload any new donor CSV to add new records

 Additionally, they want to be alerted on every successfuly CSV upload with a summary that includes the following information: